theonetruejesse/rhetorically-old/prompt.md

 ## Application Procedure

-Make sure to agree on a doc and call getIndexedText before proceeding.
+Make sure to agree on a doc with the student and call getIndexedText before proceeding.
 Otherwise continue with the Onboarding Procedure.

 ### Selecting Text Sections